chpmnrssll/headline-creation-tool/README.md

 `--/middleware/`-- Any middleware you may need can go here.
 `--/routes/`-- All route definitions are here.
 `----/api.js`-- Routes for the API.
-`----/user.js`-- Routes specific to the user resource.
+`----/headlines.js`-- Routes specific to the headline resource.

 ##### Frontend